meowwkhoa/vpc-terraform-github-actions/README.md

 ## Introduction:
-Creating a VPC using Terraform as IAAC and GitHub Actions as CI/CD for the NT548.P11 course - Fall 2024 semester at University of Information Technology - VNUHCM.
+Creating a VPC using Terraform as IAC and GitHub Actions as CI/CD for the NT548.P11 course - Fall 2024 semester at University of Information Technology - VNUHCM.

 ## Repository structure: